sagemath/trac_to_gh/Issue 9643.md

 # Issue 9643: Force ECL to disable assembly code on Solaris 10 as it does on OpenSolaris

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9643

 Original creator: drkirkby